gitter-badger/Tesseract/README.md

 ### How to install and use

 First of all, clone the repo or download the zip.
-Pt the `src` folder into a folder called `graphics` in a CC computer folder.
-Then, copy everything from the `build` folder and put it in the CC computer folder.
+Copy the `src` folder into a CC computer folder under the name `graphics`, then copy everything from the `build` folder and put it in the same CC computer folder.

 After that, enter the following commands into the shell: